-Legal Requirements: The Coverage Letter for VWP General Permit WP4 Authorization No. [WP4-XX-XXXX] states, "Compensation for permanent wetland impacts shall be provided through the purchase of 0.83 wetland credits from a DEQ approved mitigation bank that meets the requirements of Va.
-Code § 62.1-44.15:23 (A) and 9VAC25-690-70."
+Legal Requirements: The Coverage Letter for VWP General Permit WP4 Authorization No. [WP4-XX-XXXX] states, "Compensation for permanent wetland impacts shall be provided through the purchase of 0.83 wetland credits from a DEQ approved mitigation bank that meets the requirements of § 62.1-44.15:23 A of the Code of Virginia and 9VAC25-690-70."